gposse/be-template-master/README.md

 # DEEL BACKEND TASK

-💫 Welcome! 🎉
+This is the solution of the backend exercise implemented by Guillermo Posse It involves building a Node.js/Express.js app that will serve a REST API.

-This backend exercise involves building a Node.js/Express.js app that will serve a REST API.
-We imagine you should spend around 3 hours at implement this feature.
+I spent 3:25 hours in the implementation and unit testing.

 ## Data Models